 RELATED: ComfySleep Buckwheat Pillow Review

 Kapok fibers are actually the seed pod fluff of a rainforest tree called the Ceiba tree.
 The fibers are naturally buoyant and often used as a natural bedding filling.
-These fibers are hypoallergenic but can feel similar to down.
+These fibers are hypoallergenic but can feel similar to that of a down pillow.
 They are soft, lightweight, and they’ll need to be fluffed on occasion.
 They should have good loft and maintain their shape as well.

 Check out my Brentwood Home Helena Pillow review, which contains a mix of kapok fibers and latex ribbons.